umran/apify/README.md

 ### The `class` Property

-The `class` property takes a text value indicating the class of document.
+The `class` property takes a string value indicating the class of document.
 There are two classes of documents that may be defined: "collection" and "embedded"

 #### The Collection Class